 Ronda is located about an hour from Marbella and during the trip we can enjoy splendid views as we move away from the coast to get into the protected natural areas of the Sierra de las Nieves and typical fir forests of this area.
 Beautiful towns and white villages of this region are Alozaina, Casarabonela, El Burgo, Guaro, Istan, Monda, Ojen, Ronda, Tolox and Yunquera.

-Genal Valley, located slightly west of the province and also belonging to the Serrania de Ronda, is known for abundant water and chestnut forests.
+The Genal Valley, to the west of the province, is a region that stands out for its abundant water and chestnut forests.
 This journey is especially beautiful in autumn when the leaves are tinged with colour, and to make a stop in one of the villages on the way to sample the famous roasted chestnuts.

-Villages of the Genal valley are Igualeja, Pujerra, Parauta, Cartajima, Juzcar (famous as the “Smurf Village“), Farajan, Alpandeire, Atajate, Benadalid, Benaulauria, Algatocin, Gaucin, Jubrique y Genalguacil.
+Villages of the Genal Valley are Igualeja, Pujerra, Parauta, Cartajima, Juzcar (famous as the “Smurf Village“), Farajan, Alpandeire, Atajate, Benadalid, Benaulauria, Algatocin, Gaucin, Jubrique y Genalguacil.
 All these villages date back to the time of the Moorish kingdom of Al-Andalus and have in common their whitewashed walls and steep, narrow streets, typical of the mountains.

-Another little known region is the Axarquia, situated on the eastern Costa del Sol and bordering the province of Granada, about an hour from Malaga.
+Another well-known region of the province is La Axarquia, situated on the eastern Costa del Sol and bordering the province of Granada, about an hour from Malaga.
 Here you can find the Natural Park of Sierras de Tejeda, Alhama and Almijara, being the highest peaks in the province with over 2,000 meters with spectacular views.